 CMI Announces NEW Youth Ambassador Program!
 The CMI Youth Ambassador Program is an exclusive program for dedicated high school musicians whose passion for classical music encourages them to connect with the highest standards of performance in the local and global classical music communities.
-For information or to apply, click the above link.

 Come visit CMI's Facebook and join in the FUN!
 Start a discussion, learn more about CMI, contribute an interesting bit of info about a piece or an artist, add your own rave review about a recent concert, keep up with the latest news about CMI and chamber music!

 Chamber Music International is a nonprofit, volunteer-centered organization.
 There are many opportunities for you to help us.

 CMI relies on the generosity of our donors.
 If you believe in what we are doing and you would like to support us, please consider making a donation today.

 Here come the winds with pianist Jon Nakamatsu in a Trio of Mendelssohn, a Quintet of Beethoven, and a Sextet of Ludwig Thuille.